 Bushcraft and survival frequently asked questions

-I’ve noticed that in my interest and research into bushcraft and survival, I have come across a huge amount of people asking the same questions over and over, so to help anyone who might be interested, here’s a list of the most commonly asked questions about bushcraft and survival.
+I’ve noticed that in my interest and research into bushcraft and survival, I have come across a huge amount of people asking the same questions over and over, so to help anyone who might be interested, here are the most common bushcraft and survival frequently asked questions.

 What is Bushcraft?